 - Trust your intuition: Cards are guides; final interpretation comes from within

-- Set clear intentions: Clearly express your question before reading
+- Set clear intentions: Be specific.
+Say the question out loud before you shuffle

 Avoid This